tanloong/neosca/README.md

 nsca ./samples/sample1.docx
 ```

-When working on docx files, tables, figures, images, and other unrelated elements (except for headers and footers, which will be automatically ignored) should be manually removed before they are analyzed.
+Tables, figures, images, and other unrelated elements (except for headers and footers, which will be automatically ignored) should be manually removed before docx/odt files are analyzed.

 After running the above command, a `result.csv` file will be generated in the current directory.
 You can specify a different output filename using `-o/--output-file`.